Quick hit: Your employee rewards program is a critical part of your employee experience. Here are 5 best practices for employee rewards programs:

 5. Allow employees to reward each other

 When combined, peer-to-peer recognition and employee rewards are incredibly powerful.
-While everyone likes to be rewarded by their manager, knowing peers respect you is equally motivating.
+While everyone likes to be rewarded by their manager, knowing co-workers respect you is equally motivating.
 Plus, if managers know about peer recognition and rewards, it grants them extra insight into what the team is doing well.

-The takeaway?
+So, the takeaway?
 Empowering employees to reward each other encourages higher performance.

-Employee Motivation (and the Demotivation Factor)
+Employee motivation (and the demotivation factor)

 Take the old story of a Soviet Nail factory: